rphlo/karttapullautin/README.md

 # Rusty Kartta Pullautin
 ### ***Rusty Map Generator***

-Rusty-Pullauta is a application that is designed to generate highly accurate maps out of LiDAR data input files.
+Rusty-Pullauta is an application that is designed to generate highly accurate maps out of LiDAR data input files.
 Built using the Rust programming language, Rusty-Pullauta is an efficient transcription of the Kartta-pullautin Windows software that takes advantage of Rust's performance to deliver faster and copy conform results to original software on Linux, Mac and Windows.

 With Rusty-Pullauta, users can expect to achieve up to 10 times faster results compared to the original perl software.
 This is achieved through the use of Rust's ability to compile to efficient code.